India–Taiwan relations

-The bilateral relations between India and Taiwan have improved since the 1990s, despite both nations not maintaining official diplomatic relations.
-India recognises only the People's Republic of China (in mainland China) and not the Republic of China's claims of being the legitimate government of Mainland China, Hong Kong, and Macau - a conflict that emerged after the Chinese Civil War (1945–49).
-However, India's economic and commercial links as well as people-to-people contacts with Taiwan have expanded in recent years.
+India and Republic of China (ROC) had formal diplomatic relations from 1942 to 1949.
+After severing diplomatic relations in favor of the People's Republic of China (PRC) in 1949, bilateral relations have improved since the 1990s, despite both countries not maintaining official diplomatic relations.
+India does not officially recognize Taiwan, but its economic and commercial links as well as people-to-people contacts with Taiwan have expanded in recent years.

-In May 2020, two members of the Indian Parliament virtually attended the newly elected President Tsai's swearing in ceremony and praised Taiwanese democracy, thereby sending what some have termed a warning message to China and signaling a strengthening of relations between the Tsai and Modi administrations.
+In May 2020, two members of the Indian Parliament virtually attended the newly elected President Tsai Ing-wen's swearing in ceremony and praised Taiwanese democracy, thereby sending what some have termed a warning message to China and signaling a strengthening of relations between the Tsai and Narendra Modi administrations.
 In July 2020, the Indian government appointed a top career diplomat, Joint Secretary Gourangalal Das, the former head of the U.S. division in India's Ministry of External Affairs, as its new envoy to Taiwan.
+In August 2023, former Chief of Army Staff, Manoj Mukund Naravane, former Navy Chief Karambir Singh, and former Air Chief Marshal R. K. S. Bhadauria visited Taipei.